power721/PowerJudge/README.md

 Based on UESTC and HUST judge core.

 ##Features##
-auto get data files from data directory.
+auto get data files from data directory and sort by lexicographical.

 judge_fast doesn't use ptrace and no RF result, use chroot and setuid for permission control.